Catherine Fulop: Television career

 Catherine Fulop began her career in television in the year 1987 in the television series Roberta where she makes a small participation.
 In 1987, she was the protagonist of the television series Mi amada Beatriz with Miguel Alcántara.
 In 1988, she was the protagonist of the television series La muchacha del Circo with Fernando Carrillo.
 In 1988, she was the protagonist of the television series Amor Marcado with Fernando Carrillo.
 From 1988 to 1989, she was the protagonist of the television series Abigail with Fernando Carrillo.
 From 1990 to 1991, she was the protagonist of the television series Pasionaria with Fernando Carrillo.
 From 1990 to 1991, she was the protagonist of the television series Mundo de fieras with Jean Carlo Simancas.
 From 1993 to 1994, she was the protagonist of the television series Déjate querer with Carlos Mata.
-In 1994, she makes a small participation in the television series ¡Grande, pa!.
+In 1994, she made a small participation in the television series ¡Grande, pa!.
 In 1994, she was the protagonist of the television series Cara bonita with Fernando Carrillo.
 From 2002 to 2003, she was part of the cast of the youth television series Rebelde Way starring Camila Bordonaba, Felipe Colombo, Luisana Lopilato and Benjamín Rojas.
 In 2004, she makes a small participation in the television series La niñera.
 In 2005, she makes a small participation in the television series ¿Quién es el Jefe?.
 In 2009, she makes a small participation in the television series Los exitosos Pells.
 In 2010, she makes a small participation in the television series La mujer perfecta.
 In 2011, she was the protagonist of the television series Porque te quiero así.
 In 2013, she makes a small participation in the television series Sos mi hombre.
 From 2013 to 2014, she was part of the cast of the television series Taxxi, amores cruzados.
 In 2015, she makes a small participation in the television series Viudas e hijos del Rock & Roll.
 From 2016 to 2017, she was part of the cast of the television series Por amarte así.